DavidSiretMarques/DavidSiretMarques/README.md

 - 💬 Ask me about the three body problem simulation
 - 💻 Most used line of code `print()`
 - 📫 How to reach me: david.siretmarques@gmail.com
-- ⚡ Fun fact: I do a ton of exercise and sports.
-I love doing parkour
+- ⚡ Fun fact: I'm also a parkour teacher

 #### Top Technologies and tools